Jan 25, 2022

 3 min Read

-This year we have started using automation for everything as much as we could including: network automation, server provisioning, application deployments.
+This year we have started using automation for everything as much as we could, including network automation, server provisioning, and application deployments.

 Every part has its own limitations and requirements.
-For network automation we use Ansible because it has flexible template mechanism, many 3rd party modules, it’s fast and really fits our needs.
-Servers are provisioned with Ansible too but configurations are pushed using our first-class citizen Chef and some parts are handled with Consul + consul-template.
+For network automation, we use Ansible because it has a flexible template mechanism, many third party modules, is fast, and really fits our needs.
+Servers are provisioned with Ansible too, but configurations are pushed using our first-class citizen Chef while some parts are handled with Consul plus consul-template.

 Automation is the way we work at Hostinger.
-We don’t SSH into the server and do not do any changes.
-We do changes locally on personal laptop first, later push the code to Github as Pull Request.
-SSH to server is necessary only for ad-hoc debugging, everything else is dynamically adjusted by Chef, thus there is no point to log in.
-Most of our user facing servers are identical (depends on role), thus we just pick single one to verify configuration quickly.
+We don’t SSH into the server and do not make any changes.
+We do changes locally on personal laptops first, then later push the code to Github as a Pull Request.
+SSH to server is necessary only for ad-hoc debugging – everything else is dynamically adjusted by Chef.
+So, there is no point to log in.
+Most of our user-facing servers are identical (depends on the role), so we simply choose one to verify configuration quickly.

-Before any new feature is deployed into our current stack we have to think about automation FIRST.
-We have two environments: development and production.
-At first, changes go to development environment, where we have more or less identical infrastructure (virtual) and changes are seen quickly after merge.
-When everything is fine with the development environment, we are free to use the same versions of cookbooks in production environment.
-Just up another pull request with increased versions.
+Before any new feature is deployed into our current stack, we have to think about automation first.
+We have two environments – development and production.
+At first, changes go to the development environment, where we have more or less identical infrastructure (virtual) and changes are seen quickly after a merge.
+When everything is in order with the development environment, we are free to use the same versions of cookbooks in the production environment.
+Just lodge another pull request with increased versions.

-When we provision a new server, it is automatically detected by our monitoring platform Prometheus, clusters are reconfigured according to decent cluster size and so on, nothing else has to be done manually.
-If someone breaks or changes something in configuration files, everything is reverted back automatically by
+When we provision a new server, it is automatically detected by our monitoring platform Prometheus.
+Clusters are reconfigured according to decent cluster sizes and so on, so nothing else has to be done manually.
+If someone compromises or alters something in the configuration files, everything is reverted back automatically by

-chef-client which runs every 7 minutes in background.
-Some services need to react faster than every 7 minutes, thus consul-template helps here.
-We have consul cluster per region and consul-template is running as client where it’s needed.
-As an example we use consul-template for regenerating upstreams for Openresty.
-It requires nearly real-time operation.
+chef-client which runs every 7 minutes in the background.
+However, some services need to respond faster than every 7 minutes, so consul-template helps here.
+We have consul clusters per region and consul-template runs as client where needed.
+For example, we use consul-template for regenerating upstreams for Openresty, as it requires nearly real-time operation.

-We internally use Slack and it’s common sense to do work as much as possible in the chat.
-We have automated Jenkins builds, Github hooks, for example: new issue or pull request is created, then notification to Slack channel is sent.
-Or we can start Jenkins build directly from channel by typing:
+We internally use Slack, and it makes sense to do as much work as possible via chat.
+We have automated Jenkins builds and Github hooks, for example – when a new issue or pull request is created, a notification to the Slack channel is sent.
+Or, we can start Jenkins build directly from the channel by typing

-ada j b 22, put the website to sleeping state
+ada j b 22, putting the website to sleeping state via